emtiu/freebsd-outerbase/customdrives.md

 # freebsd-outerbase: `customdrives`

 The [outerbase-install.sh](outerbase-install.sh) script is only made for a very simple, one-drive installation, and it's not realistic for the script to support more advanced drive/encryption configurations.
-Therefore, `customdrives` provides a _“bring your own zpool”_ solution, where the system is installed onto a prepared outer base block device and zpool, which take any form you can dream of.
+Therefore, the `customdrives=` option provides a _“bring your own zpool”_ solution, where the system is installed onto a prepared outer base block device and zpool, which take any form you can dream of.

 The main guideline is that after the installation, the system should be able to boot from the outer base block device, and unlock the inner base zpool through `unlock.sh`, which of course needs to be tweaked to fit the drive configuration.
 As long as that works, many different kinds of setup should be possible.